Philly After Dark: A Local's Guide to the Late Night

 You know the classics.
 You’ve done the mainstays.
 But if you’re really about that after-hours life, you know the city’s best moves happen just off the radar.

 Consider this your nod from a fellow night owl: a straightforward rundown of where to go when the regular crowds thin out.
-We’re talking hidden bars, serious cocktails, and kitchens that actually deliver after midnight.
+We’re talking some of the best hidden bars and restaurants in Philadelphia, serious cocktails, and kitchens that actually deliver after midnight.

 1. Hidden Bars & Speakeasies (Beyond the Instagram Tour)